-Please rate John Doe on each of following behaviors: the Significant Development Needed Development Needed Capable Strength Exceptional Strength Unable to Assess 1.
-Follows formal and informal organizational customs for showing professional courtesy a respect to others 0 0 0 0 0 0 2.
-Speaks with the credibito inspire listeners' trust and belief in the messa st O 0 0 0 0 0
+ase rate John Doe on each of the owing behaviors: Significant Development Needed Development Needed Capable Strength Exceptional Strength Unable to Assess 1.
+Follows formal and informal organizational customs for showing professional courtesy and respect to others 0 0 0 0 0 0 2.
+Speaks with the credibility to inspire listeners' trust and belief in the message 0 0 0 0 0 0